 Aldabra Giant Tortoise

-Tortoises are known for their slowness of movement and for their long life span (greatest authentic age recorded is 152 years).
+Giant tortoises are known for their slowness of movement and are believed to be one of the longest living animals in the world.
 They are active by day, basking for periods of time when it is warm.
 There is no strict hierarchy and individuals can live happily in groups or be solitary.

 Our group of six giant tortoises were confiscated by Customs from an illegal importation and arrived at Paignton Zoo back in 1986.

 - Latin Name: Geochelone gigantea

 - Order: Chelonia

 BE THE FIRST TO KNOW!

 If you'd like to stay informed of new products, events and special offers then please join our mailing lists.SIGNUP HERE